The Best Decaf Coffee Beans: reviews and buying tips

 Their beans are sourced from the best growing regions around the world, particularly those defined by rich, volcanic growing soil, and usually at fairly high altitudes – both of these factors being renowned for yielding incredibly high-quality beans.

+Ah, Ethiopia, the birthplace of coffee.
+There’s something about getting coffee from the ‘source’.
 Once again, it’s our wonderful friends at Volcanica Coffee that come swooping in to the rescue with their Ethiopian Yirgacheffe Decaf Coffee.
-The beans come from the Yirgacheffe region in southern Ethiopia, which is known for its traditional Arabica coffee plant varietals and the floral and fruity flavored coffees they produce.
+The beans come from the Yirgacheffe region in southern Ethiopia.
+This region is known for its traditional Arabica coffee plant varietals, and the floral and fruity flavored coffees they produce.

 The bulk of these beans are gathered from wild coffee trees, and it shows.
 Dry processed and medium roasted, a cup of Ethiopian Yirgacheffe Decaf is medium-bodied, deeply complex, sweet and fruity, and brings an ever-so-slightly bitter element to the table.
 Flavors include hints of strawberry, chocolate, cedar, lavender, and a “spirits-tinged finish.”

 True to their business model, the beans are both Swiss Water Processed and roasted after you place your order, ensuring that they come to your door as fresh and flavorful as possible.